Chase a Crooked Shadow: Indian remakes and adaptations

+Other adaptations

-The earlier two Indian films later served as an inspiration for the French play Piège pour un homme seul (Trap for a Lonely Man) by Robert Thomas.
-The play served as the source material for various television films such as Honeymoon with a Stranger and One of My Wives Is Missing that originally aired on ABC Movie of the Week, as well as Vanishing Act that originally aired on CBS.
-The 2019 Malaysian film Misteri Dilaila is also loosely based on these films.
-The movie was also an inspiration for the 1989 Hindi move Khoj which was remade in Telugu as Police Report and in Kannada as Agni Sakshi.
+The original film also served as an inspiration for the French play Piège pour un homme seul (Trap for a Lonely Man) by Robert Thomas.
+The play served as the source material for the TV movies Honeymoon with a Stranger (1969), One of My Wives Is Missing (1976), and Vanishing Act (1986).
+It was also adapted into 1990 Russian movie of the same name.
+The Malaysian film Misteri Dilaila (2019) is also loosely based on these films.

-A stage adaptation of the original British film, called Double Cut and written by Alfred Shaughnessy, was first staged at the Thorndike Theatre, Leatherhead in 1984, with Simon Williams and Lucy Fleming in the leads, prior to touring the UK the following year with David Griffin and Tessa Wyatt.
+Alfred Shaughnessy wrote a stage adaptation of the original film, Double Cut, first staged at the Thorndike Theatre, Leatherhead in 1984, with Simon Williams and Lucy Fleming in the leads, prior to touring the UK the following year with David Griffin and Tessa Wyatt.